What is a Forensic Interview?

-It is an interview technique by someone who has been specifically trained to question children in order to gather information from those who may have experienced sexual or physical abuse.
+A forensic interview is an interview technique by someone who has been specifically trained to question children in order to gather information from those who may have experienced child sexual or child physical abuse.

 Forensic interviewing requires certain rules and regulations to be followed when questioning children.
 The interview specialists must know how to:

 - Talk to a child in a non-leading manner

 - How to confirm that he or she knows the difference between telling the truth and telling a lie